tastejs/todomvc/architecture-examples/gwt/README.md

 Remove redundant compiler output</a>.
 - `src` - the Java source for this application

-### Running this application

-The GWT compiled output is plain old JavaScript and HTML, hence no server is required to run the application.
-However, because of teh way that GWT works, the JavaScript source is loaded via an iframe.
-For this reason, many browser such as Chrome and FireFox will not allow you to run this application locally.
-In this case, place the files into your favourite HTML server and you're good to go.

 ### Building this application

 The GWT TodoMVC application was built with Java 1.6 and GWT 2.4.0.
 The easiest way to build this application